BrianMichell/p1.Brian.Michell/README.md

 This interface does an average job at making those actions possible.

 The common sequence of actions a user would take are:
-+ 1. Enter the carriage
++ Enter the carriage
-+ 2. Select a floor
++ Select a floor
-+ 3. Check if somebody was coming
++ Check if somebody was coming
-+ 3a.
-Hold the door if space and person coming
+    + aHold the door if space and person coming
-+ 3b.
+    + b.
 Close the door if no space or nobody coming
-+ 3c.
+    + c.
 Wait for doors to close
-+ 4. Wait for carriage to arrive at selected floor
++ Wait for carriage to arrive at selected floor
-+ 4a.
+    + a.
 Wait for other stops
-+ 5. Exit
++ Exit